Last updated on March 24th, 2026

 The first piece to catch my eye is a large sphere that appears to float in space like a wayward planet.

-It is made out of pizza boxes.
+It is made from pizza boxes.

 There are actually two of these pizza box spheres.